Play

 The programme is structured in five modules which thoroughly explore digital production processes and 3D pattern making; the potential of design research, digital printing and laser cutting; prototyping from interaction and smart fabrics; the application of biomaterials and the principles of the circular economy.
 Learning culminates in the final project, where students carry out all the phases of a real project.

-BAU's Master's Degree in Fashion Design, Technology and Innovation trains young professionals in the conviction and desire to transform the sector.
+BAU's Master's Degree in Fashion Design Technology trains young professionals in the conviction and desire to transform the sector.
 All this under a key premise: from innovation, critical spirit and creative freedom, each student designs their future to promote a more humane industry that cares for the common good.

 Syllabus